zachanima/hacksim/README.markdown

 While the game *will* feature money, these will *not* be usable by the player.

-The purpose of money in the game is solely symbolic; ruining people or companies, supporting organisations, wiring funds ...
+The purpose of money in the game is solely symbolic/political; ruining people or companies, supporting organisations, wiring funds ...
 In short, jobs etc.

 The player has no use for money, as upgrades are not bought, but taken (see **Hardware** section).